aboutcircles/circles-groups/spec/Supergroup_cleanup.md

 ## Objective

 To periodically update the trust list of a supergroup by evaluating whether CRC are backed in a Liquidity Bootstrapping Pool (LBP) (aka. "backers") or trusted by people who backed their CRC (aka "friends").
 Because this algorithm recalculates the whole trust list, ensure that trust connections are stable over iterations.
+Additionally with an `append-only` flag defaulted to true, once a person is trusted, they remain trusted unless they get blacklisted.

 ## Prelimenaries